New Mexico Pharmacy Technician Licensing Guide

 Write your awesome label here.

 Pharmacy technicians play an important role in the healthcare system.
-They work alongside pharmacists and other healthcare providers and help in managing patient medications and promoting their overall health.
+They work alongside pharmacists and other healthcare providers and help in managing patient medications and promoting their health.
 In New Mexico, pharmacy technicians are employed in a variety of settings including retail pharmacies, hospitals, long-term care facilities, and government healthcare institutions.

 New Mexico Board of Pharmacy